worflor/woflo-petsplus-mod/docs/features/natures.md

 Bred pets roll for born natures, which are influenced by the specific circumstances at the moment of birth.
 These are rare, controllable, and significantly more varied.

 Born natures require intentional setup.
-Want a Nocturne pet?
-Wait for a full moon and breed under open sky.
+Want a Lunaris pet?
+Plan a twilight or midnight birth beneath open sky and let the stars decide their sign.
 Chasing Infernal?
 Take your breeding pair into the Nether.
 These conditions encourage exploration, pack migration, and environmental storytelling.

 **Available Born Natures:**

 - **Radiant** — Daytime, open sky, clear weather
-- **Twilight** — Dawn or dusk, open sky
+- **Lunaris**: Night, dusk, or dawn under open sky; grants a secret star sign that shapes the pet's stats and moods.
+  * Example epithets: Lunaris Aegis, Lunaris Verdura, Lunaris Stratos (determined by the hidden sign).
-- **Homestead** — Near established farms and settlements
+- **Homestead** — Near farms and settlements
 - **Hearth** — Indoors with cozy blocks nearby
 - **Gloom** — Indoors, low light, no valuable blocks
 - **Festival** — 3+ nearby pets or players